L-B-X/LBXStripper/README.md

 Suss out how to use it until I have time to create more detailed instructions :)

+This is a beta version.
+More functionality will be added, things will change - I will try to keep all changes compatible with older versions - but in some cases this may not be possible - so bear in mind if you incorporate it into important projects.

 Report any errors or ask any questions here: http://forum.cockos.com/showthread.php?t=182233